Here are quick weekend trips from Dallas to get to before dinner.

 Sam Houston National Forest

-Months ago, I took a road trip to Conroe, and on my way home, Siri took me home on the backroads right through Sam Houston National Forest.
-I was in awe and couldn’t believe I’d never been this way when we traveled to Houston when I was a child.
+Months ago, I took a road trip to Conroe, and on my way home, Siri took me on the backroads right through Sam Houston National Forest.
+I was in awe and couldn’t believe I’d never been this way when we traveled to Houston as a child.
 It’s a perfect place to find peace and to go hiking.
 SHNF is located about 2.5 hours from Dallas and 50 miles north of Houston.
 The city of Conroe is not too far and is an excellent town to play in!
 They got Lake Conroe and the Margaritaville Resort on Lake Conroe.
+This would be my pick out of all of these weekend trips from Dallas.

 Glen Rose is a short trip from Dallas, and Dinosaur Valley State Park is a popular park to wander through.
 You can hike, swim in the Paluxy River, geocache, have a picnic, and look for dinosaur tracks.
 On Hwy 67, there is a photo opp at the petrified wood old gas station.
 Nature lovers dig it out there (pun intended).
 Visiting Glen Rose is fun for the whole family.